-Now that lockdown restrictions have been loosened more and more vendors are putting their property to auction.
+Now that our property markets are on the move more and more vendors are putting their property to auction.

-In the good old days a Sunday wasn’t complete without checking the weekend clearance rates, especially for property pundits in Melbourne and Sydney.
+An no Sunday morning is complete without checking the weekend clearance rates, especially for property pundits in Melbourne and Sydney.

-That’s because the auction results are a timely gauge of conditions of what’s going on with the housing markets in our 2 big capital cities.
+That’s because the auction results are a timely gauge of conditions of what’s going on with the housing markets especially in our in our 2 big capital cities.

-We report the weekly auction clearance results every weekend here at Property Update and it’s always the most read blog on a Sunday.
+We report the weekly auction clearance results every weekend here at Property Update and it’s always one of the most read blog on a Sunday.

-But despite the preliminary auction clearance rates being reported promptly every weekend, to get the right information from these figures it’s increasingly important to apply a few adjustments first.
+Fact is, despite the preliminary auction clearance rates being reported promptly every weekend, to get the right information from these figures it’s increasingly important to apply a few adjustments.

 Firstly the number of auctions being conducted are important.

-Other that in Sydney and Melbourne, auction clearance rates do not give a good indication of the general sense of the local market.
+Other that in Sydney and Melbourne, auction clearance rates don’t give as good an indication of the general sense of the local market considering around 10 times the number of properties are put up for auction in the two big cities then in the smaller capitals each weekend.

 Then we also need to adjust for:-